-We are focusing our research and development efforts in our strategic growth markets, namely new programming technology, software, and automated programming systems for the manufacturing environment.
+We are focusing our research and development efforts in our strategic growth markets, namely new programming technology, software, and automated programming systems for the manufacturing environment, as well as reconnecting with our traditional market, the design engineer with design tools.
 We continue to focus on extending the capabilities and support for our FlashCORE architecture, and the ProLINE-RoadRunner, FLX, PS, and FlashPAK product lines, as well as new product initiatives.
 Our applications innovation strategy provides complete solutions to target customer's business problems.
 These solutions generally have a larger software element, may involve third-party components, and in many cases, will be developed or customized to address the specific requirements of individual customers.
 We believe by adding these features and applications to our strategic product platforms, we will be able to set ourselves apart from other product suppliers and elevate our relationships with our customers.